vircadia/pantheon-launcher/README.md

 npm run electron:build
 ```

 Building the launcher will generate an installer executable and an unpacked folder that allows you to run the built launcher without running the setup.
 You can find the build artifacts in the **dist_electron** folder.

-To see more documentation on the Vue CLI Plugin Electron Builder, visit this [website](https://nklayman.github.io/vue-cli-plugin-electron-builder/guide/guide.html).

 #### Update your build environment: